AndrewSmithCode1997/ERS_project1/README.md

-# ERS_project1
+# Expense Reimbursement App
-Employee Reimbursement System - users can login as either an employee or manager to create a reimbursement request, managers have access to approving or denying the request and employees can view their past and current request.
+The Expense Reimbursement App will manage the process of reimbursing employees for expenses incurred while on company time.
+All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
+Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
+Finance managers are authorized to approve and deny requests for expense reimbursement.

 # Technologies Used
 - Intelij IDE